-As a result, when stalking charges are filed, it will be essential to retain one of the Colorado Springs stalking defense attorneys at The Kohn Law Firm to ensure that the accused has the strongest possible defense and superior representation at every phase of the case.
-Since 2003, our esteemed lawyers have been committed to fiercely defending the rights of the accused and to working tirelessly to help them obtain the best possible outcomes to their cases.
+As a result, when stalking charges are filed, it will be essential to retain an experienced Colorado Springs stalking attorneys with The Kohn Law Firm to ensure that the accused has the strongest possible defense and superior representation at every phase of the case.
+Since 2003, our experienced criminal lawyers have been committed to fiercely defending the rights of the accused and to working tirelessly to help them obtain the best possible outcomes to their cases.

 When Stalking Charges Are Filed…

 Stalking charges are typically filed when a person has been accused of:

 - Threatening someone else and, following the threats, allegedly surveilling, contacting and/or somehow communicating with the threatened person (or someone intimately connected to the threatened person) on a repeated basis

 - Contacting, surveilling and/or communicating with a person (or someone intimately connected to that person) on a repeated basis and, in the course of this persistent contact, causing the alleged victim to experience emotional distress.

 Witness statements, as well as phone records and surveillance footage, can all be critical evidence in these cases.